 Stewardship Best Practices for Asks/Offers

 All stewardship best practices for asks and offers are grounded in providing "bread crumbs" for users.
-This means that you’re not doing everything for folks who post, but providing a step in the right direction so they feel empowered and optimistic enough to follow through.
+This means that you’re not doing everything for folks who post, but you are helping them take a step in the right direction so they feel empowered and optimistic enough to follow through.
 Whether providing a few names of people that could be good to connect with, a helpful resource to look into, or casting a slightly wider net for the post, bread crumbs for users to follow are what make Switchboard so valuable and helpful.
 Below are best practices successful Switchboards use to foster stewardship and success.

 1. Write a genuine “Thank you” on every offer.

 Members that write offers are giving something to the community, often job or advice opportunities, and thanking them acknowledges their generosity.
 You would never go without thanking a donor, so why would you go without thanking an offerer?
-Here is a wonderful example of this in action.

 2. Cross-post the ask/offer to another social media space, like Facebook or LinkedIn, and write a comment letting the author of the ask/offer know that.